 Certificates of a particular issuance of Mega certificates that are beneficially held by us, as guarantor, will be disregarded and deemed not to be outstanding for purposes of determining whether a guarantor event of default has occurred and is continuing or whether to remove the trustee when a guarantor event of default has occurred and is continuing.
-In all other matters with respect to a trust, certificates of the related issuance of Mega certificates that are beneficially owned by us, as guarantor, may be voted by us, as guarantor, to the same extent as certificates held by any other holder, unless we, as guarantor, are also a transferor with respect to that trust.
-If, however, we, as guarantor, beneficially own 100% of the certificates of the related issuance of Mega certificates, the certificates owned by us, as guarantor, may be voted by us without restriction.
+In all other matters with respect to a trust, certificates of the related issuance of Mega certificates that are beneficially owned by us, as guarantor, may be voted by us, as guarantor, to the same extent as certificates held by any other holder.
+If, however, we, as guarantor, beneficially own 100% of the Mega certificates of the related issuance, the Mega certificates owned by us, as guarantor, may be voted by us without restriction.

 Certificates of a particular issuance of Mega certificates that are beneficially held by a successor trustee will be disregarded and deemed not to be outstanding for purposes of determining whether a trustee event of default has occurred and is continuing or whether to remove that successor trustee when a trustee event of default has occurred and is continuing.
-In all other matters with respect to a trust, certificates of the related issuance of Mega certificates that are beneficially owned by a successor trustee may be voted by that successor trustee to the same extent as certificates held by any other holder, unless that successor trustee is also a transferor with respect to that trust.
-If, however, a successor trustee beneficially owns 100% of the certificates of the related issuance of Mega certificates, those certificates owned by that successor trustee may be voted by that successor trustee without restriction.
+In all other matters with respect to a trust, certificates of the related issuance of Mega certificates that are beneficially owned by a successor trustee may be voted by that successor trustee to the same extent as certificates held by any other holder.
+If, however, a successor trustee beneficially owns 100% of the Mega certificates of the related issuance, the Mega certificates owned by that successor trustee may be voted by that successor trustee may be trustee without restriction.